 7. An excess of time

-The entire experience was absolutely eye-opening and showed me how much time 24 hours really can be when you’re not focused on some ethereal app.
+The entire experience was eye-opening and showed me how much time 24 hours really can be when you’re not focused on some ethereal app.
 I doubled down and conducted another time-tracking experiment last week to discover that I was spending nearly 40 hours a week on social networks.
-Time moved much, much slower for me without a screen than it did with one, and so the difficulty I faced in going screen-free actually demonstrated its necessity.
+Time moved much, much slower for me without a screen than it did with one, so the difficulty I faced in going screen-free actually demonstrated its necessity.